hosseinsh1382/documents/Clean Code.md

 Variable names should be short yet meaningful and should not start with underscore _ or dollar sign $ characters One-character variable names should be avoided except for temporary "throwaway" variables.
-Common names for temporary variables are i, j, k, m, and n for integers; c, d, and e for characters. variables should be written in camelCase.
+Common names for temporary variables are i, j, k, m, and n for integers; c, d, and e for characters. variables should be written in caint daysSinceCreation;
+melCase.

 - int i;
 - string inputText;

+## Naming

+### 1. Intention-Revealing names

+No need to comment for responsibility

+- int d; // elapsed time in days (WRONG)
+- int elapsedTimeInDays;
+- int daysSinceCreation;